p2635/AdventOfCode2022/README.md

 - Start Date: 03 December 2022
 - End Date: I don't know if I can make it 'til the end!
+- `/day1, /day2` folders correspond to the puzzles in the below checklist.
+- `/input` stores the text I received for the puzzle input.

 Note: I am a python n00b, so this will make my brain work.